Staff parking

 A: Permits are available for a number of other car park users, including contractors, tenants, honorary staff, undergraduate students (with a DASS Referral), and other/external associates based in University buildings.
 We are unable to offer permits to casual staff members.

 These permits will continue to be charged upfront on a monthly rate which is payable by card payment at the Car Parks Office.
-The rates will be charged as follows:

 Obtaining a Permit: